Ohio Prosecuting Attorneys Association Home Contact Us

 Fayette County

-While we would love an experienced candidate that can hit the ground running with the position, recent bar admittees are also encouraged to apply.
-The salary for this position will depend on the amount of experience you bring to the table and the amount of money that we can pry out of the commissioners.
-If you're a new admittee, the starting salary is $60,000.00.
+While we would love an experienced candidate that can hit the ground running with the position, recent bar admittees, or even takers awaiting results are encouraged to apply.
+The salary for this position will depend on the amount of experience you bring to the table and the amount of money that we can pry out of the commissioners, but we anticipate it starting at $75,000.00

 Fayette County is located in South Central Ohio approximately 35 miles from Columbus and Dayton, and 60 miles to Cincinnati.
 We would love to have you join our team.